- A2.1.3. Object-oriented programming

 11.1.5 Leadership within the scientific community

-- Martin Vohralík is the president of the scientific committee of Summer schools CEA–EDF–INRIA.
+- Martin Vohralík is a member of the steering committee of Summer schools CEA–EDF–INRIA.

-- François Clément is a member of the Comité local d'hygiène, de sécurité et des conditions de travail (CLHSCT) of the Inria Paris Centre.
+- François Clément is member of the Comité local d'hygiène, de sécurité et des conditions de travail (CLHSCT) of the Inria Research Center of Paris.